ash47/Frota/README.md

   - Steal and return the enemies' flag while protecting your own.
  - **Rabbits vs. Sheep**
   - What does the Rabbit say?
- - **King of the Hill**
-  - Fight to get more friendly players on top of the point.
  - **Zombie Survival**
   - Survive waves of zombies attacking you!